Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Businesses can effectively establish goodwill with consumers by partnering with influential local charities.
+Businesses can effectively establish goodwill with consumers by offering the option to donate loyalty points to influential local charities during the giving season.

 Loyalty programs encourage new customers to make repeat purchases faster than they would without an incentive.
 Additionally, these programs make existing customers feel valued, thereby improving brand sentiment and increasing the likelihood that buyers will recommend goods or services to friends, family members and associates.
-The more customers feel appreciated, the more likely they are to provide referrals; some may even become brand advocates.
+According to the Wharton School of the University of Pennsylvania, customers referred by other customers comprise a crucial segment, as they tend to have a higher lifetime value.
+The more customers feel appreciated, the more likely they are to provide referrals.

 Loyalty programs enable brands to create a sense of belonging and to build strong emotional relationships with customers, as well as give business leaders the opportunity to deliver experiences that improve with each engagement.
-These experiences build a foundation that improves with each interaction.
-By putting the spotlight on consumers, loyalty programs make it more appealing to support brands and share recommendations.
+By putting the spotlight on consumers, loyalty programs make it more appealing to support brands and share recommendations, utilizing a variety of perks such as early access to holiday sales or exclusive “holiday loyalty card” bonuses.

 During the holidays, consumers are exposed to a multitude of emails, social media ads, television advertisements and other marketing channels.
 Savvy entrepreneurs can leverage loyalty programs to stand out among the competition during the holiday season.